LazurasLong/moonlight-core/source/combat.md

 Each location may sustain three types of damage.

-1. **Flesh-wounds:** a hit that results in no immediate danger.
+1. **Flesh-wounds:** A hit that results in no immediate danger.
 However, they can build up.
 Three flesh-wounds create an injury.
-2. **Injury:** a strike that is damaging.
+2. **Injury:** A strike that is damaging.
 Each injury on a location grants a -5 modifier to utilising that location.
-3. **Critical Injury:** an injury that disables the location entirely.
+3. **Critical Injury:** An injury that disables the location entirely.
 If this is to the head or torso, it creates a mortal injury.
 	- Upon receiving a critical injury, make a TGN check.
 On failure, the location is removed.
 This does not apply to the head or torso.
 	- The number of injuries to each location needed to form a Critical Injury on a normal human, or human-like creature:
 		+ Arms: 10